florianmahner/object-dimensions/docs/README.md

-# Core Object Dimensions of Deep Neural Networks and Humans
+# Dimensions underlying the representational alignment of deep neural networks with humans

 ## Overview